Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: Introduction

-We use the same user dissatisfaction functions to model the question of how to allocate dock capacity within the system.
+We use the same UDFs to model the question of how to allocate dock capacity within the system.
 Given $c_i(\cdot,\cdot)\;\forall i$, our goal is to find an allocation of bikes and docks in the system that minimizes the total expected number of out-of-stock events within a system of $n$ stations, i.e., $\sum_{i=1}^n c_i(d_i,b_i)$.
 Since the number of bikes and docks is limited, we need to accommodate a \emph{budget constraint} $B$ on the number of bikes in the system and another on the number of docks $D+B$ in the system.
 Other constraints are often important, such as lower and upper bounds on the capacity for a particular station; furthermore, through our collaboration with Citi Bike in NYC it also became apparent that \emph{operational constraints} limit the number of docks moved from the current system configuration.
 Thus, we aim to minimize the objective among solutions that require at most some number of docks moved.
 Notice that $D$ and $B$ could either denote the inventory that is currently present in the system (in which case the question is how to reallocate it) or include new inventory (in which case the question is how to augment the current system design).

 After formally defining this model and discussing its underlying assumptions in Section \ref{sec: model}, we design in Section \ref{sec: algorithm} a discrete gradient-descent algorithm that provably solves the minimization problem with $O(n+B+D)$ oracle calls to evaluate cost functions and an (in practice, vastly dominated) overhead of $O((n+B+D)\log(n))$ elementary list operations.
-In Section \ref{sec: scaling} we show that scaling techniques, together with a subtle extension of the analysis of the gradient-descent algorithm, improve the running-time to $O(n\log(B+D))$ oracle calls and $O(\log(B+D)(n\log(n))$ elementary list operations for the setting without operational constraints; Appendix \ref{sec:appendix_proof_scaling} explains how operational constraints can be handled when aiming for running-time logarithmic in $B+D$.
+In Section \ref{sec: scaling} we show that scaling techniques, together with a subtle extension of the analysis of the gradient-descent algorithm, improve the running-time to $O(n\log(B+D))$ oracle calls and $O(\log(B+D)(n\log(n)))$ elementary list operations for the setting without operational constraints; in Appendix \ref{sec:appendix_proof_scaling} we include the proofs thereof as well as explanations of how operational constraints can be handled when aiming for running-time logarithmic in $B+D$.
 In Appendix \ref{sec: running_time}, we include a computational study to complement this theoretical analysis of the efficiency of our algorithms.